Brand logo of Aimore Technologies.

 2. Improved Test Isolation-Each test can run in its environment, reducing the chances of interference and flakiness.

-3. Scalability and Parallel Execution-Parameteriaed drivers make it easier to add more browsers or conduct parallel testing scenarios.
+3. Scalability and Parallel Execution-Parameterised drivers make it easier to add more browsers or conduct parallel testing scenarios.

 Secure Your Future in IT with Robust Selenium Automation Skills